allanwillms/NEUROFIT/README.md

 # NEUROFIT  Version 1.7
-NEUROFIT is a program which fits Hodgkin-Huxley models to voltage-clamp data.
+NEUROFIT is a program that fits Hodgkin-Huxley models to voltage-clamp data.

 NEUROFIT should run on any Microsoft Windows environment.